The first stable homotopy groups of motivic spheres: Convergence of the slice spectral sequence

-\begin{proposition} If $\E$ is a $\Lambda$-slice-finitary motivic spectrum then the slice completion $\slicecomp(\E)$ has a $\Lambda$-cell presentation of finite type. \end{proposition} \begin{proof} Lemma~\ref{lem:slice-connected} implies that $\slicecomp(\E) \to \f^n\E$ is $a_{n}$-connected.
+\begin{proposition} If $\E$ is a $\Lambda$-slice-finitary motivic spectrum then the slice completion $\slicecomp(\E)$ has a $\Lambda$-cell presentation of finite type. \end{proposition} \begin{proof} Lemma~\ref{lem:slice-connected} implies that $\slicecomp(\E) \to \f^n(\E)$ is $\phi(n)$-connected.
 The assumption on $\E$ implies that all slices have a $\Lambda$-cell presentation of finite type by Proposition~\ref{prop:MZcellular}.
-Since $\E$ is $e$-effective for some integer $e$, the motivic spectra $\f^n\E$ are $e$-effective for all $n$ and have $\Lambda$-cell presentations of finite type.
-Lemma~\ref{lem:conn-cell-reverse} allows us to reverse the canonical maps in order to produce an $a_{n}-1$-connected map $\D_n\to \slicecomp(\E)$ for every $n\geq e$.
-Note that the reversion process can be accustomed to produce an $a_{n}-1$-connected map $\D_n\to \D_{n+1}$ for every $n\geq e$, which commutes up to homotopy with the reversed maps.
+Since $\E$ is $e$-effective for some integer $e$, $\f^n(\E)$ is $e$-effective and has a $\Lambda$-cell presentations of finite type.
+Lemma~\ref{lem:conn-cell-reverse} allows us to reverse the canonical maps in order to produce a $\phi(n)-1$-connected map $\D_n\to \slicecomp(\E)$ for every $n\geq e$.
+We may arrange that the reversion process produces a $\phi(n)-1$-connected map $\D_n\to \D_{n+1}$ for every $n\geq e$, which commutes up to homotopy with the reversed maps.
 This produces an $\infty$-connected map $\hocolim_n \D_n \to \slicecomp(\E)$.
 In particular, $\slicecomp(\E)$ has a $\Lambda$-cell presentation of finite type by Lemma~\ref{lemma:equivalentcellularfinitetype}. \end{proof}

-\begin{proposition} Let $\E$ be a $\Lambda$-slice-finitary motivic spectrum with a cell presentation of finite type.
-Then $\holim_{q} \f_{q}(\E)$ admits a cell presentation of finite type, and its slices are trivial. \end{proposition} \begin{proof} Lemma~\ref{lem:slice-connected} implies the canonical map $\holim_{q} \f_{q}(\E) \to \f_{n}(\E)$ is $a_{n}$-connected.
+\begin{proposition} Let $\E$ be a $\Lambda$-slice-finitary motivic spectrum with a $\Lambda$-cell presentation of finite type.
+Then $\holim_{q} \f_{q}(\E)$ admits a $\Lambda$-cell presentation of finite type, and its slices are trivial. \end{proposition} \begin{proof} Lemma~\ref{lem:slice-connected} implies the canonical map $\holim_{q} \f_{q}(\E) \to \f_{n}(\E)$ is $\phi(n)$-connected.
 Since $\E$ is slice-connected and the condition on the orders appearing in the slices holds, the slices of $\E$ are cellular of finite type by Proposition~\ref{prop:MZcellular}.
-Since $\E$ is of finite type, in particular effective, the effective covers of $\E$ are all of finite type.
-Lemma~\ref{lem:conn-cell-reverse} then reverses the canonical map $\holim_{q} \f_{q}(\E) \to \f_{n}(\E)$ to produce an $a_{n}-1$-connected map $\D_{n} \to \holim_{q} \f_{q}(\E)$, with $\D_{n}\hookrightarrow \f_{n}(\E)$ a cellular inclusion.
+Since $\E$ is of finite type, in particular effective, $\f_{q}(\E)$ is of finite type.
+Lemma~\ref{lem:conn-cell-reverse} reverses the canonical map $\holim_{q} \f_{q}(\E) \to \f_{n}(\E)$ to produce an $\phi(n)-1$-connected map $\D_{n} \to \holim_{q} \f_{q}(\E)$, with $\D_{n}\hookrightarrow \f_{n}(\E)$ a cellular inclusion.
 In particular, $\D_{n}$ is of finite type, with no cells of weight strictly less than $n$.
-As in the proof of Proposition~\ref{prop:slicecomp-cellular}, one may produce a sequential diagram of the motivic spectra $\D_{n}$ and an $\infty$-connected map
+As in Proposition~\ref{prop:slicecomp-cellular} we obtain a weak equivalence